x15sr71/WildGuard-Backend/README.md

 ✨ Here’s how you can contribute:
 - 🐛 **Report Issues** → Open an issue if you find bugs, have questions, or want to request new features.
 - 🔧 **Submit Pull Requests** → Fork the repo, create a feature/bugfix branch & submit a PR with clear descriptions.
-- 📖 **Improve Documentation** → Help us make setup, usage & contribution guidelines clearer.
+- 📖 **Improve Documentation** → Help us make setup, usage and contribution guidelines clearer.
 - 💡 **Suggest Enhancements** → Share ideas on how the platform can be more useful for wildlife rescue efforts.

 Please ensure your code follows the project’s conventions & add tests or documentation where relevant.
 Contributions of all sizes are welcome!